-HISTORY is a proud partner of the second annual Historic Photographer of the Year awards, an annual competition to find the UK's best amateur photographers and short filmmakers.
+HISTORY is a proud partner of the Historic Photographer of the Year awards, an annual competition to find the UK's best amateur photographers and short filmmakers.

 The Awards call on photographers and filmmakers from around the globe to explore and capture the very best historic places and cultural sites that the world has to offer.
 Whether it’s a ruined English castle, an underground Roman villa or the haunting beauty of a long-forgotten battlefield, historical sites are among the most picturesque places to photograph on Earth.